GKopanidis/LawnMowerPlates/README.md

 ### Version Control

-The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘tacos-travels’.
+The site was created using the Visual Studio code editor and pushed to Git Hub to the remote repository ‘tacos-travels’.

 The following git commands were used throughout development to push code to the remote repo: